-- d.
-Monetary tightening is well underway over fears of second-round effects from wage and price-setting.
-During 2023, the Bank of England will continue to rise interest rates, which CBRE forecast to peak at around 4.5% and push borrowing costs to the highest levels prior to the financial crisis in 2008.
+- 2008.
 As inflation begins to cool, rates will begin to decrease, declining gradually to a 'new normal' of around 2% from 2026 onwards. - e.
 Faced with spiraling prices and higher interest rates on loans, businesses and consumers are limiting spending.
 Consumer confidence has been hit, and retail sales will continue to decline until inflation moderates and consumers restore their purchasing power.
 Businesses will have to cut costs to preserve margins in a high-inflation environment.
 This will lead to some job losses and higher unemployment in the first half of 2023. - f.
 The 10-year gilt yield has risen by almost 200bps since the beginning of 2022 and financial conditions are materially tighter than in Q2 2022.
 The expectation of future short-term interest rate hikes will continue to push upward on long-term market interest rates until the base rate starts to move down. - g.
 Inflation and rising interest rates have resulted in an increase in property yields.
 This ongoing yield shift, which commenced from Q3 2022 has hit values and returns for investors.
-As the cost of capital, closely related to the interest rates of central banks and therefore to inflation, have risen, valuations have been negatively impacted. - 23.
+As the cost of capital, closely related to the interest rates of central banks and therefore to inflation, have risen, valuations have been negatively impacted. - 25.
 Specifically considering the PBSA sector, CBRE's baseline forecast for 2023 is as follows: - a.
 Overall, the sector continues to be undersupplied but this is highly nuanced, and an understanding of affordability is key.
 An in-depth understanding of the submarket dynamics is critical. - b.
 Investment yields have softened in H2 2022 and high inflation and rising interest rates will continue to impact the investment and funding market over 2023 and into 2024, until inflation abates and central banks pivot on interest rates. - c.
 Overall, the development of new PBSA is slowing due to a combination of factors, and this will carry forward throughout 2023.
 Specifically, the drivers are as follows: - i.
 Rising build costs present viability challenges - ii.
 The pace of the planning system remains a significant barrier to delivery - iii.
 Rising operational costs will also continue to hinder new development given the negative impact on net rental income. - iv.
-Development financing is also increasingly expensive and is increasingly difficult to obtain. - 24.
-CBRE questions the logic and rationale, and efficiency in use of public funds, for introducing additional costs on PBSA development via an OSFC in addition to a CIL regime with high charges set on PBSA developments at this juncture, given the wider challenges facing development and uncertainty in both the macro-economy and property market. - 25.
+Development financing is also increasingly expensive and is increasingly difficult to obtain. - 26.
+CBRE questions the logic and rationale, and efficiency in use of public funds, for introducing a CIL regime at this juncture, given the wider challenges facing development and uncertainty in both the macro-economy and property market. - 27.
 CYC's proposals to increase the cost burden on development at this point will exacerbate uncertainty and slow or stall development and regeneration plans on major sites across the city for PBSA development.